Fix OpenClaw Telegram Errors: 401, Silent Bots, and Pairing Failures

 Generate a new token in BotFather and update your config again.
 The old token is permanently dead.

-allowFrom configuration: username vs user ID
+allowFrom numeric sender ID: username vs user ID

-Telegram has two identifiers:
+Telegram has two ways to identify you:

 - Username: